Jey-Cee/ioBroker.enocean/SPONSORS.md

 # Sponsors

 This list contains persons who support this adapter.
 If you want to support also you can send a donation via https://paypal.me/J3YC33
+Also you can send me hardware, in this case contact me by email: jey-cee@live.com

 Thank you to ...